CAPSULAR CONTRACTURE OF THE BREAST

 - Bacterial Infection

-- Seroma (Non-blood type watery liquid that collects in an area)
+- Seroma (non-blood type of watery liquid that collects in an area)

 - Radiation treatment for breast cancer